Sivaganga district

-Sivaganga District is one of the 38 districts (an administrative district) in Tamil Nadu state, India.
-This district was formed on 15 March 1985 by trifurcation of Ramanathapuram district into Ramanathapuram, Virudhunagar and Sivagangai districts.
-Sivaganga is the district headquarters.
-Karaikudi and Sivaganga are the most populous Towns in the district.
-It is bounded by Pudukkottai district on the Northeast, Tiruchirapalli district on the North, Ramanathapuram district on South East, Virudhunagar district on South West and Madurai District on the West.
-The area's other larger towns include Sivagangai, Kalayar Kovil, Devakottai, Manamadurai, ilayangudi, Thiruppuvanam, singampunari and Tiruppattur.
+Sivaganga district is one of the 38 districts (an administrative district) in Tamil Nadu, the south Indian state.
+This district was formed on 15 March 1985 by trifurcation of Ramanathapuram district into Ramanathapuram, Virudhunagar and Sivaganga districts.
+The city of Sivaganga is the district headquarters, while Karaikudi is the most populous city in the district, administered by the Karaikudi Municipal Corporation.
+It is bounded by Pudukkottai district on the northeast, Tiruchirappalli district on the north, Ramanathapuram district on southeast, Virudhunagar district on southwest and Madurai district on the west.
+The area's other larger towns include Sivaganga, Kalayar Kovil, Devakottai, Manamadurai, Ilaiyangudi, Thiruppuvanam, Singampunari and Tiruppattur.
 As of 2011, the district had a population of 1,339,101 with a sex ratio of 1,003 females for every 1,000 males.

 History

 Sivaganga District has been carved out from composite Ramnad District (G.O.
 MS. No. 1122 Rev. Dept. Dated 6 July 1984) and the district was functioning from 15 March 1985 (G.O.
 Ms. No. 346 Rev. dept. Dated 8 March 1985).
-Since Sivaganga is the headquarters of Sivaganga Lok Shaba Constituency since 1967, so the plan was to create a new district with existing constituency areas as of 1984 which is the present day sivaganga district and Sivaganga was made as the District Headquarters of the newly formed district.
+Since Sivaganga is the headquarters of Sivaganga Lok Shaba Constituency since 1967, so the plan was to create a new district with existing constituency areas as of 1984 which is the present day Sivaganga district and Sivaganga was made as the District Headquarters of the newly formed district.